speedy005/Foreca/README.md

 Navigate categories with YELLOW (next) and BLUE (prev).
 Inside a category, select the unit with OK (a checkmark appears).
 Save all with GREEN.

-After saving, the main screen updates immediately with the new units.
+After saving, the master screen updates immediately with the new units.

 ### Color and Transparency
 - **Color Selector** – lists predefined colors (from `color_database.txt`).
 Use UP/DOWN to move, OK to confirm.
 The color is applied to all screens (global theme).